bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 ## Software Set-Up & Tweaks

 #### MacBook
-- Customize the touchbar <https://support.apple.com/en-ca/guide/mac-help/mchl5a63b060/mac>, for example adding the Lock Screen button for quick access/use
+- [Customize the touchbar](https://support.apple.com/en-ca/guide/mac-help/mchl5a63b060/mac), for example adding the Lock Screen button for quick access/use

 #### Changing IDIR Password:
 TO DO